Graylog2/documentation/pages/alerting/alerting-by-example.rst

 ``Login failed for user admin from ip 240.210.133.39``

-So we add ``Login failed for user`` to our query field.
+So we add ``"Login failed for user"`` to our query field.
 On the right side should now a preview table appear which shows the messages matching the query.
 The preview uses ``Search within the last`` as time range.
 If you provoke a log entry now, you should see at least this message after updating the